Centenarian: United States

+In the United States, centenarians may request a letter of congratulation from the president of the United States to mark their longevity.

+Strom Thurmond became the first sitting Senator to reach 100 on 5 December 2002.

+Jimmy Carter became the first former president to reach the age of 100 on 1 October 2024.

 Today also presents a segment honoring centenarians and older, sponsored by Smuckers.
 The tradition was created in 1983 by weather presenter Willard Scott, and is now presented by his successor Al Roker.

 In the state of New Mexico, centenarians have been exempt from state income tax since tax year 2002, if they are not dependents of another taxpayer.

 Asia

 Japanese centenarians receive a silver cup and a certificate from the prime minister of Japan upon the Respect for the Aged Day following their 100th birthday, honouring them for their longevity and prosperity in their lives.

 In Madhya Pradesh, India, the award known as Shatayu Samman is given out to people who live at least 100 years to promote awareness of good health.

 North Korean centenarians receive a birthday congratulatory letter from the Supreme Leader of the DPRK.
 On 6 July 2022, Pak Hak Sil, a centenarian living in Koup-ri of Kangnam County, Pyongyang, received a birthday letter sent by Kim Jong Un.

 In the Philippines, Republic Act No. 10868 better known as the Centenarians Act of 2016 mandates that all living Filipinos residing in the Philippines or overseas receive a birthday congratulatory letter from the President of the Philippines and a ₱100,000 "Centenarian Gift" from the Department of Social Welfare and Development (DSWD).

 In Taiwan, people aged 100 or above receive a golden pendant necklace on Chong Yang Festival each year from the president and Ministry of Health and Welfare.